rajattri/firs/StolenAlertFeatureDoc.md

 * fun displayRegistration(registration: String)
 * fun displayVin(vin: String)

-the followign functions respond to the click event, then launch their respective intents.
+the following functions respond to the click event, then launch their respective intents.
 The presenter calls these methods sequentially.these functions respond to the click event, then launch their respective intents.
 The presenter calls these methods sequentially.

 * onPortalLinkClicked & launchPortalIntent
 * onTrackingCentreButtonClicked & launchDialIntent